cerorziks/genomics-helicobacter-pylori/README.md

-# Bioinformatic tutorial for Helicobater pylori
+# Bioinformatics tutorial for Helicobater pylori